tomhart-msc/5e-to-sots/data/rules_reference.md

   *“The ink on this scroll is still drying.”*

 ### 🔮 Sorcerer Abilities
-- **Corruption** – Understand the presence and signs of dark magic.
+- **Corruption** – Reveals the presence and consequences of sorcery or unnatural influence.
+It does not indicate moral evil or physical decay — it identifies how magic has altered the world, even subtly.
   *“These wards were written in blood and hate.”*
 - **Forgotten Lore** – Identify ancient or mythic references.
   *“The idol is pre-Serpentine — long before Denari.”*